vitorlsouza/buoy-react/README.md

 ---

-> EXTRA POINTS: WRITE HERE ANY EXTRA COMMENTS OR NOTES YOU FIND RELEVANT
+> EXTRA POINTS:

+- Miles is user id 95 and 'Cummerata' does not exist in the real data from https://dummyjson.com/users.

 ---